wh289/AI-projects/AI Agent work/Customer Agent/README.md

 The architectural claim this codebase exists to demonstrate: **the orchestrator owns the loop and enforces deterministic policy; the model proposes but does not decide or execute.**
+Primary purpose of this piece of work is for my own understanding
 ---

 ## Setup (Windows / PowerShell)